 Social Media is huge.
-The importance an active social presence has for a business today is equal to none.
+The importance of an active social presence has for a business today is equal to none.
 But what about those of us who aren’t naturally social?
-Hannah Reynolds of Pommel Lane shares with us her story and how she’s learned to put herself out there and get social online.
+Hannah Keyes shares with us her story and how she’s learned to put herself out there and get social online.

-> 1. Hannah, please share with us a little about you, your story, and where Pommel Lane comes from.
+1. Hannah, please share with us a little about you, your story, and where your business comes from.

-> I’m a hand-letterer and graphic designer based in Oklahoma City.
+I’m a hand-letterer and graphic designer based in Oklahoma City.
 My creative story has been a long time coming but it’s safe to say it started taking shape in 2011 when I started a blog as I relocated across the country.

-> Over the past 5 years I taught myself how to code, use photoshop, style photographs, design logos and blogs as well learning calligraphy and turning my love of lettering into a small business.
-Over the last year I really learned how to utilize social media marketing and community to expand my reach.
+Over the past 5 years, I taught myself how to code, use photoshop, style photographs, design logos and blogs as well as learning calligraphy and turning my love of lettering into a small business.
+Over the last year, I really learned how to utilize social media marketing and community to expand my reach.

-> When it came time to name my business I chose Pommel Lane, after the street I grew up on.
+When it came time to name my business I chose Pommel Lane, after the street I grew up on.
 It is a reminder of both new beginnings as well as how my experiences shape my future.

 2. Design is such a personal art, especially when you’re designing for someone else.
 How have you bridged the gap between keeping your work authentic and unique to your clients while doing business online?